Rail roko: Farmers sit on tracks in Punjab, Hry, stopping trains at stations | Business

 In Jind, the railway tracks were blocked near Barsola village, where a large number of farmers, including women, squatted on them.

-In Yamunanagar railway station, farmers squatted on Yamunagar-Jagadhri rail track while in Bahadurgarh, farmers, including women, with many of them carrying tricolor in their hands, sat on tracks.
+In Yamunanagar railway station, farmers squatted on Yamunagar-Jagadhri rail track while in Bahadurgarh, farmers, including women, with many of them carrying tricolour in their hands, sat on tracks.

-In Sirsa too, farmers sat on railway tracks.
-Carrying placards, some of which read "Kheti Bachao, Roti Bachao" in their hands, they raised slogans against the government demanding the repeal of laws.

-Farmers staged dharnas also on Hisar-Sadulpur, Hisar-Bhiwani, Hisar-Sirsa and Hisar-Jakhal rail tracks.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)